-... and the new vision
+... and today

 From the same system of quantities (of course...) a set of universal constants (speed of light, charge of electron, etc) is identified and:

 - the value of each of such constants is assigned - each unit is defined as the quantity that if assumed as unitary is compatible with the assigned values of the constants